yecall/sharding-scale-out-demo/README.md

-# Sharding scale out Demo
+# Sharding Scale Out Demo

+A demo to show how to control restarting to scale out.